conjur/chef-demo/README.md

 Goal: A simple-to-setup & standalone Chef demo configuration showing how Conjur supports secure, automated assignment of identities on a managed host that can securely fetch secrets.

+Prerequisites:
+  - a running Conjur master or cluster (local or remote)
+  - Virtualbox & Vagrant installed

 Scenario: Vagrant image with Chef client and Conjur client installed.
 Provisioning script installs all resources needed.
-Running demo script populates environment variables and launches Chef-solo.
+Running the demo script populates environment variables and launches Chef-solo.
 Conjur helper methods let Chef assign identity to an Apache tomcat process that can fetch secrets.
 This iteration currently only substitutes values into a Tomcat config template which would be used by a Tomcat app to log into a database.

 Demo files:
-  - conjur_xxx.deb - NOT PROVISIONED - you need to download this first
+  - conjur_5.4.0-1_amd64.deb - Cpnjur CLI installation package - NOT IN REPO - you need to download this first
     - https://github.com/conjurinc/cli-ruby/releases/download/v5.4.0/conjur_5.4.0-1_amd64.deb
   - Vagrantfile - builds Ubuntu 14.04 VM for managed host - DEMO IS RUN FROM INSIDE THIS
   - setup_demo.sh - provisions Chef dev kit, repo, cookbooks and calls setup_conjur.sh